 The service ensured that patients were provided with information, including costs, to make decisions about their treatment.
-The CQC comment cards included comments that all aspects of the service were excellent.
+The CQC comment cards included comments that all aspects of the service was very good.

 The practice provided facilities to help involve patients in decisions about their care:

-- Patients who did not speak English or have someone suitable to interpret could request an interpreter or translation service. - Information leaflets were available explaining the services available. - The practice provided written reports following health checks.
+- Patients who did not speak English or have someone suitable to interpret could request an interpreter or translation service.
+However the staff team spoke a variety of languages between them. - Information leaflets were available explaining the services available. - The practice provided written reports following health checks.